 For further information about the highways and traffic displayed at the consultation, please click here.

-Inland Homes are committed to consulting with the public about the proposals and have organised an extensive consultation programme to ensure that local stakeholders and the wider community are consulted about the scheme.
-This will ensure that Cheshunt Lakeside will deliver for residents and the community.
+Inland Homes are committed to consulting with the public about the proposals and ran an extensive consultation programme to ensure that local stakeholders and the wider community were consulted about the scheme.
+This will ensure that Cheshunt Lakeside will deliver an excellent scheme for residents and the community.

 July 2017 Consultation